silvia-odwyer/Onyx/README.md

 A complete list of currently working commands can be found below.

 ## UPDATES
-- Get stickers from GIPHY. :eyes:
+- Get stickers from GIPHY. 👀
 - Meta Commands now available!
 Get server stats, submit ideas to Silvia, and more.
 (More to be added)
 - YouTube Integration Now Here!
 Search for your favourite videos, watch, and enjoy!
 - Search Pixabay for public domain photos. `-pixabay night sky`